OracleDataManagementSpain/oracle-liquibase/README.md

 # oracle-liquibase

-Sample of using LiquidBase with Oracle database and Jenkins pipeline
+Sample of using SQLcl with Oracle database and Jenkins pipeline

 # WORK IN PROGRESS
 BE AWARE: A LOT OF HARDCODED PARAMETERS!